Northwest Suburban Music Teachers Association

 • STUDENT RECITALS NWSMTA sponsors two Student Recitals each year.
 The Recitals take place on a Sunday afternoon in October and April.
 Each performer receives a personalized certificate.

-• SONATA-SONATINA FESTIVAL (CANCELLED this year) The Sonata-Sonatina Festival takes place at Harper College each November.
+• SONATA-SONATINA FESTIVAL The Sonata-Sonatina Festival takes place at Harper College each November.
 Students perform one or two movements of a sonata or sonatina, depending upon the level of the piece.
 All students receive a ribbon, and high scores also receive a bronze, silver, or gold medal.
 Students who receive a gold medal are eligible to participate in a Gold Medal Recital the following weekend.

 • ACHIEVEMENT IN MUSIC (AIM)

 Achievement in Music (AIM) is a program developed by the Illinois State Music Teachers Association that focuses on developing musicianship skills for students of piano, organ, voice, and strings.
-AIM exams take place at Harper College in November, January, March and April, depending on the level.
+AIM exams take place at Harper College in January, March and April, depending on the level.
 Students meet requirements in areas of technique, performance, harmonization, transposition, sight reading, aural skills, and written theory.
 Students receive personalized certificates, a unique pin each year, and a medal the first year of participation.
 Upper levels also receive other awards, such as music dictionaries, plaques, and cash prizes.

 • SUMMER MUSIC CAMP SCHOLARSHIPS Summer scholarships are awarded in two divisions, junior and senior, for students to attend a summer music camp of the student's choice.
 Applicants submit a recording of at least three contrasting styles and an essay stating why they want to attend a camp.
 A summary of participation in musical activities through NWSMTA and in school, church and community is also submitted.
 The scholarships are in the amount of at least $150.